Automic/terraform-provider-cda/README.md

 Installation
 ---------------------
- 1. Download the latest compiled binary from [GitHub releases](https://github.com/Automic/terraform-provider-cda/releases).
+ 1. Download the latest compiled binary from [releases](https://github.com/Automic/terraform-provider-cda/releases).
  2. Unzip/untar the archive.
  3. Move it into